puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `domain`

-The default domain name to append to the device hostname
+The default domain name to add to the device hostname.

 ###### `search`

-Array of DNS suffixes to search for FQDN entries
+Array of DNS suffixes to search for FQDN entries.

 ###### `servers`

-Array of DNS servers to use for name resolution
+Array of DNS servers to use for name resolution.

 ##### Parameters